 Although capable aircraft technically exist today, flying the so-called "Kangaroo Route" between London and Sydney nonstop has proven elusive for airlines, from both a profitability and a customer comfort standpoint.

 First and foremost, traveling the 10,573 nautical miles between London and Sydney requires nearly 20 hours in the air at current aircraft cruising speeds, an inhumane amount of time to spend in a pressurized metal tube, even if you're lucky enough to have a lie-flat first class seat.
-Secondly, the fuel economics of long routes are notoriously poor, which is why most don't last long – a notable recent casualty was Singapore Airlines' nonstop Singapore-Newark route (although the airline has announced it intends to bring that route back at some point).
+Secondly, the fuel economics of long routes are notoriously poor, which is why most don't last long – a notable early 2000s casualty was Singapore Airlines' nonstop Singapore-Newark route (although the airline restarted it in October 2018).